umin-ai/itemit-mcp/README.md

 ## Overview

 itemit-mcp exposes a set of tools for interacting with the [itemit](https://itemit.com) asset management platform via the MCP protocol.
 It allows you to search, create, and manage assets and locations programmatically, making it easy to integrate itemit with other MCP-enabled systems.
+Following tools available:
+- Get List of items
+- Get item by name search
+- Create item
+- Location Search (With item list on it)

 ---